max-leontiev/url-in-title/README.md

 - Use the URL in Title keyboard shortcut (`Ctrl` + `Alt` + `S` by default).\
 This shortcut can be customized - see https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox

-After 1 second, the URL is will be automatically removed from the tab's title.
+After 10 seconds, the URL will be automatically removed from the tab's title.

 I designed this extension for use with the [AutoType feature](https://keepass.info/help/base/autotype.html) of the KeePass password manager.\
 Specifically, how I use this extension is: